 The clean proof that science needs.
-In recent times, Proof Central has delivered over a million journal articles, for nearly 2000 STM journals, and they have come back twice as quick as PDF proofs used to.
-Over 90% of authors have favoured our HTML proofs over PDF when given the option to do it either way, consistently, for six years now.
+In recent times, Proof Central has delivered over 1.5 million journal articles, for nearly 3000 journals, books and MRWs, and they have come back twice as quick as PDF proofs used to.
+Over 97% of authors have favoured our HTML proofs over PDF when given the option to do it either way, consistently.

 In Proof Central, a journal article equals one URL (for books, a chapter equals one URL).
 XML-aware publishing systems share this URL with authors as HTML.
 The authors view the proof as HTML and edit it, do it WYSIWYG, sans code view, in a Freestyle Editing Environment.
 Once the author finishes, this URL is available to Journal Managers, Editors, Typesetters, or other actors as can be configured.
 Throughout, the XML remains intact.

 Every edit, comment, query and response in Proof Central is recorded by time, actor and the nature of change in an Edit Log, which then becomes a table of contents of sorts to navigate through the edit points in the manuscript.
 This valuable record is archived, analysed, databased, secured and cloud-hosted.
 Proof Central has saved publishers a lot of money, has spared them from having to transfer PDF annotations manually; equally from having to face irate authors because a new error got introduced while transferring PDF annotations into the application file.
 HTML proofing is fast becoming the standard in STM.
 And Proof Central remains the standard to live up to.

 Together with Page Central, our browser-based pagination engine, PrC can show the manuscript in the journal's publishing template, with clean pagination, redacting the inline changes made in PrC, to the author and the correction editors in journal production.
 The corrections are received in HTML.
 On one click, the browser creates the page.
 It is the beginning of the end of DTP pagination.